Phillodelphia/Phillodelphia/README.md

 ## Hi there 👋

+### I'm doing the codes and automation

+## Main languages I use
+* Python
+* Javascript

+## Newbie programmer trying to learn new stuff and find out how to exit Vim

 <!--
 **Phillodelphia/Phillodelphia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.